RedPRL/sml-redprl/vim/README.md

     let g:redprl_path = '/path/to/redprl'

+If you want to enable printing traces, add the following line to your `.vimrc`:

+    let g:redprl_trace = 1

 If you want to recheck the current buffer with a short key combination, add the following line to your `.vimrc`, replacing `<F5>` as appropriate: